AgWise-showcase/demo-repository/README.md

 The following is an example of obtaining information for Rwanda in DSSAT format.
 We also include a brief explanation of the function's parameters.
 See the whole example to run the country at [/Script/Optimal_Planting/useCases/useCase_Rwanda_RAB/Maize/DSSAT/1_get_Weather_Soil_data_RAB_Maize.R](https://github.com/AgWise-showcase/demo-repository/blob/Optimal_Planting/Script/Optimal_Planting/useCases/useCase_Rwanda_RAB/Maize/DSSAT/1_get_Weather_Soil_data_RAB_Maize.R):

       #' @param pathInput: Path with all the weather and soil input data in R (RDS) format (e.g. D:/datasourcing/Data/useCase_Rwanda_RAB/Potato/result/geo_4cropModel)
-      #' @param pathOutput: Main path where the weather and soil data in DSSAT format will be created
+      #' @param pathOutput: Main path where the weather and soil data in DSSAT format will be created.
       #' @param country: Country where the simulations are created for
       #' @param useCaseName: Name of the use case or project
       #' @param Crop: Name of the crop that will be simulated.